avalldeperas/spring-boot-ecommerce/README.md

-# Spring Boot ecommerce Project
+# Spring Boot eCommerce Project

 ### Full Stack application with Angular 9 and Spring Boot 2.

-This project builds a Real-time Full Stack eCommerce application with Angular 9 and Spring Boot 2 using modern development tools such as [Intellij IDEA](https://www.jetbrains.com/idea/) and [Webstorm](https://www.jetbrains.com/webstorm/) IDE, based on Maven and npm dependency management.
+This project builds a Real-time Full Stack eCommerce application with Angular 9 and Spring Boot 2, using modern development tools such as [Intellij IDEA](https://www.jetbrains.com/idea/) and [Webstorm](https://www.jetbrains.com/webstorm/) IDE, based on Maven and npm dependency management.

  ### Used Technologies
 The used technologies for this project are the following:

-* [Spring Boot 2.3.1](https://start.spring.io/) using Java 11 for Back-End.
+* [Spring Boot 2.3.1](https://start.spring.io/) using Java 14 for Back-End.
 * [Angular 9](https://angular.io/) for Front-End.
 * Maven dependencies such as:
     * [Project Lombok](https://projectlombok.org/): avoids boilerplate code.